 The title of Thomas Wolfe’s posthumously published novel “You Can’t Go Home Again” is often used to sum up the disappointment when trying to recreate the halcyon days of youth or to return to the location of a joyous event or some serendipitous find.
 I’ve personally experienced this kind of disappointment on numerous occasions during my travels when I’ve discovered that it’s not always better the second time around.
-A beloved restaurant in London was a big disappointment because my friendly, personable and talkative Italian waiter has been replaced by a surly Parisian with the personality of a dried out carrot.
+A beloved restaurant on the French Riviera is now a big disappointment because my friendly, personable and talkative Italian waiter has been replaced by a surly Parisian with the personality of a dried out carrot.
 A return visit to sunny Barcelona was ruined because the weather was uncharacteristically dismal.
 A relaxing sojourn in the English countryside was anything but, because the mix of travel companions had changed since the last visit.
 And a much-loved hotel in Paris was no longer satisfying because I now prefer the comfort of spreading out in a rented house or an apartment rather than being confined to a small hotel room, which even in the quaintest of hotels now feels like a prison cell to me.
 Somehow, no matter how hard you try and replicate a great experience, it’s just never the same.